-Some Muslim students and members of other faiths may not wish to take out Student Finance England (SFE) loans to finance their study and living costs while studying because of the interest added to the repayment of such loans.
+Some Muslim students and members of other faiths may not wish to take out certain student loans to finance study and living costs, due to the interest added to the repayment of such loans.

 Sharia-compliant financial services guarantee that money held in these accounts is not invested in industries such as gambling, alcohol or weapons manufacturing.
 The proposed 'Takaful' fund would not be interest based, but would result in identical repayments to the current student loan system.

 If the payment of interest and the investments made by loan companies are an issue for you, you will need to think carefully about how you plan to support yourself financially.